 Dylan speaks about how AI encodes human biases at Seattle's Museum of History and Industry.

-Alex moderated and Krystal participated in this keynote talk at the 2023 ACM conference on Fairness, Accountability and Transparency.
+Alex moderated and Krystal participated in this keynote talk at the 2023 ACM conference on Fairness, Accountability and Transparency, in conversation with data workers.

 Alex joins ACLUM executive director Carol Rose and Technology for Liberty program director Kade Crockford to talk about how algorithms can deepen existing structural inequities and how both AI and tech writ large can be built more inclusively.